Nate-Wilkins/react-discord-presence/docs/README.template.md

 You can use the self contained `DiscordPresence` component which will handle data retrieval, loading, error, and display states automatically for you.

+You can also use the [discord-presence](https://github.com/nate-wilkins/discord-presence) network widget/svg component instead.

 ### React

 ```typescript